DCurrent/Nahoni/README.md

 Nohoni requires the [Yukon database library](https://github.com/DCurrent/Yukon) .
 Both are meant for use with MSSQL, but may be easily modified to accommodate other RDBMS if desired.

+# Install
+Note these instructions assume you have already instaled the [Yukon database library](https://github.com/DCurrent/Yukon) and have registered an autoload class.

+1. Download and extract package.
+1. Locate the datbase folders and run the enlosed scripts with your RDBMS.
+This will create the needed table and stored procedures.
+1. Located the following line in class Session constructor: <code>\dc\yukon\Database()</code>.
+Adjust the path to suit your application file tree.
+1. All PHP session methods are now now overidden with the Nahoni library.
+Start a PHP session and set a session variable.
+You should be able to locate the session as a table entry inyour RDMS.